Category Archives: Uncategorized

 legumes

-Most people are familiar with using dried pulses in their cooking, but often they forget they’re a simple meat substitute.
-Pulses and legumes provide you with a nutritious, high-fibre vegetarian meal as they’re all nutrition packed, as well as high in fibre.
+Most people are familiar with cooking dried pulses, but they often forget they’re a simple meat substitute.
+Pulses and legumes provide you with a nutritious, high-fibre vegetarian meal as they’re nutrition packed as well as high in fibre.
 Legumes have more fibre than any other food, and blackbeans are the highest.
 In addition, unlike meat, beans are low in fat and cholesterol-free.

 Legumes Are Low GI

 Although legumes are a starchy food the starch is not digested easily, therefore avoiding the sugar spike you get from many other carbs.
-Because they are high-fibre it means they stop you getting hungry – a great addition for weight control.
+Because they’re high-fibre it means they stop you getting hungry, a great addition for weight control.

 They are a wonderful alternative to processed carbohydrates and can be used very simply to replace meat in a dish